Get Ready for Ramadan: Beat Procrastination

 Procrastination is the big daddy of productivity busters and seems to spare no one from its deadly clutches.
 It is something that we as humans fall for subconsciously at one time or the other.

-As a child I was always told by my beloved mother not to delay what is to be done to a later time as it is something that stems from carelessness and laziness.
+As a child I was always told my beloved mother not to delay what is to be done to a later time as it is something that stems from carelessness and laziness.
 Procrastination is a habit that is difficult to shake off once developed.

 I was always told: